csprock/Rwclust/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of Rwclust is to implement the [random walk clustering algorithm for weighted graphs](https://www.wisdom.weizmann.ac.il/~harel/papers/Clustering_FSTTCS.pdf) by Horel and Koren].
+The goal of Rwclust is to implement the [random walk clustering algorithm for weighted graphs](https://www.wisdom.weizmann.ac.il/~harel/papers/Clustering_FSTTCS.pdf) by Harel and Koren].

 ## Installation